 Part of it could also be spent on peace campaigns.
 As much as the oil would bring development to the people, development cannot thrive minus peace, as peace is the foundation of development.
-There so many ways to look at it, Turkana locals should be educated more on this issue, so they will not look back and regret on their decisions.
+There are so many ways to look at it, Turkana locals should be educated more on this issue, so they will not look back and regret their decisions.